clevelandmusicco/HothouseExamples/src/Flick/README.md

 | FOOTSWITCH 2 | **SAVE** & Exit | Saves all parameters and exits Reverb Edit Mode. |

 ### Controls (Mono-Stereo Edit Mode)

-To enter Mono-Stereo Edit Mode, **press and hold** **Footswitch #1** when powering the pedal.
-The LED lights will alternatively blink slowly and the reverb effect will automatically be turned on so you can hear the affects of the adjustments.

 *Both LEDs flash alternatively when in Mono-Stereo Edit mode.*